oneops/oneops.github.io/documentation/user/references/operations-reference.md

 ---
-layout: project
+layout: user-doc
 title: Operations
 id: operations-reference
 ---

-Operations is where you <a href="javascript:loadContent('/documentation/user/references/monitoring-reference.html');">monitor</a> and <a href="javascript:loadContent('/documentation/user/references/run-actions-in-operations.html');">control</a> your environments.
+Operations is where you <a href="/documentation/user/references/monitoring-reference.html">monitor</a> and <a href="/documentation/user/references/run-actions-in-operations.html">control</a> your environments.
 On the summary tab, you can drill down by using the right navigation bar.

 [comment]: # (IMAGE-REQUIRED: ops-summary.png)